Rivers in Hinduism: Yamuna

 Yamuna, or Yami, is the personification of the Yamuna river.
 She is described to be daughter of Surya, the sun god, and Saranyu, the cloud goddess.
 She is the goddess of life, and the twin of Yama, the god of the underworld.
-Her siblings include Tapati, another river goddess.
+Her other sibling is Tapati, another river goddess.
 In later texts, she is known as Kalindi.
 In the Bhagavata Purana, in a legend that is associated with canal irrigation, the deity Balarama once wished to sport with some women in the Yamuna river.
 When he beckoned the goddess Yamuna to come to him, she refused to shift from her banks.
 Hence, Balarama used his plough, and forcibly dragged the river goddess to the orchard where he stood.

 Saraswati

 The goddess Saraswati was originally represented as a river goddess, the goddess of the eponymous Sarasvati river.
 She later developed into one of the principal goddesses in Hinduism, regarded to be the goddess of knowledge, music, speech, and art.
 The Sarasvati river is mentioned in the Rigveda, and is believed to have dried up through the course of time.

 In some texts, it is written that once there was a terrible battle between the Bhargavas and Hehayas, and from this an all-consuming fire called Vadavagni was born, which had the potential to destroy the whole world.
 Indra, Vishnu, and the devas visited Saraswati, requesting her to deposit the fire in the western ocean, in order to protect the universe.
 Saraswati told Vishnu that she would only agree to assist them if her consort, Brahma, told her to do so.
 Brahma ordered her to deposit the Vadavagni in the western ocean.
 Saraswati agreed, and accompanied by Ganga, she left Brahmaloka, and arrived at Sage Uttanka's ashrama.
 There, she met Shiva, who had decided to carry Ganga.
 He gave the Vadavagni in a pot to Saraswati, and told her to originate from the plaksha tree.
 Saraswati merged with the tree, and transformed into a river.
 From there, she flowed towards Pushkara.
 Saraswati continued her journey towards the ocean, and stopped once at Pushkarini, where she redeemed humans from their sins.
 At last, she reached the end of her journey, and immersed the fire into the ocean.